Tyrn/wei/the-insider-en.typ

 #chapter("The Twelfth Chapter,")[where the Emperor  of  the Country  of  Great  Light finds out the real
-purpose of the Assalah construction from  the opposition press and expresses his confusion.]
+purpose of the Assalah construction from  the opposition press and expresses his confusion]

-     In the beginning of May a large  article filled  a quarter of a page in one  of the  most influential  newspapers  - MegaMoney.
-A well known economy journalist and a Ronald Trevis' fan Christopher Blant figured out (or got  a hint) to perform the simplest calculation - he took secondary balances  that large  banks had  to publish and  added  up all the credits  granted to  the Empire of Great Light.
+     In the beginning of May a large  article filled  a quarter of a page in one  of the  most influential  newspapers---MegaMoney.
+A well known economy journalist and a Ronald Trevis' fan Christopher Blant figured out (or got  a hint) to perform the simplest calculation---he took secondary balances  that large  banks had  to publish and  added  up all the credits  granted to  the Empire of Great Light.